QuTech-Delft/prosoftdev-research/episodes/qsmm.Rmd

 exercises: 10
 ---

-## Introduction

-We start this course by introducing the fundamental motivation behind it, which is improving the quality of the software produced by QuTech researchers.
-We strongly believe that high quality research software is an important tool that can be used to advance QuTech's research mission, and will yield significant long-term advantages, including:

-- Faster onboarding of new PhD students
-- Efficiencies across the organization through potential software and know-how reuse
-- More transparent and reproducible results for research that relies on in-house built software tools

-In addition to benefiting QuTech as a whole, mastering sound software development practices can also be very beneficial to individual researchers:

-- Faster development time, less time spent bug-fixing => more time spent on research
-- Being in control of own code => more fulfilling work experience
-- Potential new opportunities for internships/full time positions

 ## QSMM

 We frame our effort in this course in the context of the QuTech Software Maturity Model (QSMM).
 A software maturity model